 I have now blogged since more than half a year and I have pseudo-blogged since about 10 years, but I have never stated any goals explicitly.
-Also fuelled by my Website Resurrection Project (and e.g. the related resurrection of notes on my graduation speech) I will do so now, running the risk to be able to hold myself accountable for achieving these goals.
+Fueled by my Website Resurrection Project I will do so now, running the risk to be able to hold myself accountable for achieving these goals.

 Despite the title of this blog – Theory and Practice of Trying to Combine just Anything – has been chosen quickly and intuitively it is remarkably apt.
 All my writing activities have ever been driven by the pleasures and pains of aiming at and/or being capable(*) of combining different aspects, properties, hobbies, professional activities, attitudes… in spite of an inherent tension or contradiction.
 To some extent I make my life easy by lowering the bar: I do not attempt at distinctly resolving all these contradictions.
 Even if I would be able to resolve them with respect to my life, I cannot prove my solutions can be applied to anybody else’s life.
 But I do want to expose myself to the biting questions arising from those contradictions.